+The short answer is: we're not sure, but best not to test it.
 Acorns contain chemicals known as tannins (or tannic acid), which can be toxic to cattle, sheep, goats, rabbits, chickens, guinea pigs, and horses, if eaten in large quantities.
 Little data is available about acorn poisoning in dogs.
 However, it can be assumed that if ingested in large quantities, as in the case of the aforementioned species, acorns and dogs would not mix.
-Avoiding them is the best strategy to keep your pet safe.
+Avoiding them is the best strategy to keep your pup safe.

 What are the signs of conker poisoning?

-Usually, signs of conker poisoning start to appear within 1 - 6 hours of ingestion, however, in some cases, symptoms can take up to two days to show.
+Usually, symptoms of conker poisoning start to appear within 1 - 6 hours of ingestion, however, in some cases, signs of illness can take a couple of days to show.
 Symptoms of conker poisoning include:

 Vomiting (sometimes bloody)